CDRT/docs/bios/settings/thinkstation/passwordpolicies.md

 <details><summary>BIOS Password At Boot Device List</summary>

+?> When `Yes` is selected and Administrator Password is set, then user will be prompted for a password when F12 is pressed during POST (Power On Self Test).

 One of 2 options:

-1. Yes – if selected and Administrator Password is set, then user will be prompted for a password when F12 is pressed during POST (Power On Self Test).
+1. Yes.
 2. **No** – no password will be required when pressed F12 during POST.
 Default.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |